NicolasHug/nicolashug.github.io/_drafts/matrix_facto_2.md

 that of Bob will be much lower because he's not so keen on romance movies.
 His rating for Toy Story will, however, be higher than that of Alice.

+We now have enough knowledge to apply SVD to a recommendation task.
+Until then, we assumed that the matrix $R$ was dense.
+In real scenario, it is obviously sparse (because our goal is precisely to make it dense).
+We will see how to do that in the last part of this article TODO.